translate/virtaal/docs/using_virtaal.rst

 Searching Mode
 --------------
-Activate searching mode in the mode selector at the top, or simply press <F3>.
+Activate searching mode in the mode selector at the top, or simply press :kbd:`F3`.
 Virtaal will then move between all the rows that correspond to your search query.
 Translations will still appear between the same rows in the file so that you can see the context that you are translating in.

-To move back from the search box to your translation, simply press <Enter>, or go back to another mode.
+To move back from the search box to your translation, simply press :kbd:`Enter`, or go back to another mode.

 .. _using_virtaal#quality_checks_mode: